GssGuru/Login-Simple/README.md

 <p>

 ## Manifest
-In the [`Manifest`](https://github.com/GssGuru/Login-Beginner/blob/master/app/src/main/AndroidManifest.xml) add permission on the Internet and initialize MyApp.class.
+In the [`Manifest`](https://github.com/GssGuru/Login-Simple/blob/master/app/src/main/AndroidManifest.xml) add permission on the Internet and initialize MyApp.class.
 Read the comments in the code

 ## gradle
-In the [`gradle`](https://github.com/GssGuru/Login-Beginner/blob/master/app/build.gradle) add only dependencies on the Internet, ButterKnife , Moxy(MVP) and library for work with image.
+In the [`gradle`](https://github.com/GssGuru/Login-Simple/blob/master/app/build.gradle) add only dependencies on the Internet, ButterKnife , Moxy(MVP).
 Read the comments in the code

 ## Aplication code
-[`Aplication code`](https://github.com/GssGuru/Login-Beginner/tree/master/app/src/main/java/guru/gss/loginbeginner) - is the code with the mechanics of the application.
+[`Aplication code`](https://github.com/GssGuru/Login-Simple/tree/master/app/src/main/java/guru/gss/loginsimple) - is the code with the mechanics of the application.
 Carefully read the code comments.

 To make our code more flexible we apply the MVP architectural pattern.
 Divide application into parts: